20 Easy Ways to Spread Kindness & Love (Simple Acts That Make a Big Difference)

 #1 - Share what you have.

-Maybe your gift is time—reading to a child or a senior, volunteering, or simply listening.
+Your gift may be time—reading to a child or a senior, volunteering, or simply listening.
 Or perhaps you have books, art supplies, or clothing you no longer need that could be passed along.
 Giving doesn’t have to cost anything.

 #2 - Compliment someone.